VIRAL INFECTIONS - 2020/1

 |Examination||EXAMINATION 2 HOURS||70|

 - Students must supplement the lectures with extensive reading to ensure they understand the features described above for each virus.
+Online video tutorial available the microbe blog will also be used for additional learning

 |1||Develop a detailed understanding of the aetiology, molecular biology, clinical features, and laboratory diagnosis of important viral infectious diseases.||KC|